blachniet/le_python/README.md

 Configure
 ---------

+To ensure that all log messages are sent to Logentries before closing the handler, set `block_on_flush=True` in the constructor.
+The default is false, which means that unsent log messages are discarded.

 The parameter `LOGENTRIES_TOKEN` needs to be filled in to point to a file in your Logentries account.

 In your Logentries account, create a new host, giving it a name that represents your app.
 Then create a logfile, selecting `Token TCP` as the source_type.
 This will print a Token UUID